MintKyle/CSIS-2420-A02/CSIS-2420-A02/readme.txt

  *  Which data structure did you choose (array, linked list, etc.)
  *  and why?
  *****************************************************************************/

+For Deque we used a doubly linked list to easily access the first and last items as well as the neighboring items using next and prev.
+For randomizedQueue we used an array since arrays are are more efficient when dealing with random items.

 /******************************************************************************
  *  How much memory (in bytes) do your data types use to store n items